SchwabenCode/QuickIO/README.md

 ## Website
 Checkout the official Page [http://quickIO.NET](http://quickIO.NET)

+## Current Source State January, 17 2015
+- New source base
+- All operations will be refactored to use normalized strings for better performance
+- Project focus is Windows base.
+Cross-Plattform Support with QuickIO 4.0 and DNX.
+- Drop support for older .NET versions.
+At least 4.0 required (right now)
+- License changed to MIT
+- Cancellation support for all async operations
+- Code Contracts

+Master branch is the current development branch.
+With the first stable release of QuickIO 3.0 project will be changed to support GIT Workflow.

 ## Project Description
 QuickIO.NET is an extension for the .NET Framework to provide faster file operations.
 To offer you a simple use and an easy integration QuickIO.NET methods lean against the ones provided by the .NET Framework.